 Responding to the influence of the diversity of topography and soil and moisture conditions, various types of flowers are abundantly represented around park headquarters.
-Near at hand on the first bare spots among the snowdrifts, cheerful harbingers of spring, come the lovely wind-flowers (Anemone occidentalis) with cups of white, and the strikingly beautiful yellow lamb's tongue (Erythronium grandiflorum pallidum).
-Stone crop (Gormania watsonii) covers the rock ledges, and finest of the rock-loving plants, the pink pentstemon (P. rupicola) drapes the rock walls in company with the lace fern (Cheilanthes gracillima).
-Delicate bog orchids (Lemnorchis), elephant heads (Pedicularis groenlandica), masses of yellow and pink monkeyflowers (Mimulus), banks of daisy-like fleabane (Erigeron salsuginosus), giant ragwort (Senecio triangularis), and a host of others fill the wet meadows and line the streams.
-On the talus slopes are long strips of Arnica (A. longifolia).
-In openings in the hemlock forest the ever abundant narrow-leaved aster (A. ledophyllus) presents a field of purple with intermingled pink fireweed (Epilobium angustifolium) and the tall corn lily or false hellebore (Veratrum viride), while the surrounding forest floor is carpeted with the grasslike turf of the smooth wood-rush (Funcoides glabratrum), the most abundant herbaceous plant of the upper forests.
-In the open pumice fields of the rim area, Douglas phlox (Phlox douglasii), sulphur flower (Eriogonum umbellatum), and the low desert lupine (Lupinus aridus) contribute to the varied color scheme, later transformed into red and gold by the autumnal foliage of Newberry's knotweed (Polygonum newberryi).
+Near at hand on the first bare spots among the snowdrifts, cheerful harbingers of spring, come the lovely windflowers with cups of white, and the strikingly beautiful yellow lamb's tongue.
+Stone crop covers the rock ledges, and finest of the rock-loving plants, the pink pentstemon drapes the rock walls in company with the lace fern.
+Delicate bog orchids, elephant heads, masses of yellow and pink monkeyflowers, banks of daisy-like fleabane, giant ragwort, and a host of others fill the wet meadows and line the streams.
+On the talus slopes are long strips of Arnica.
+In openings in the hemlock forest the ever abundant narrow-leaved aster presents a field of purple with intermingled pink fireweed and the tall corn lily, while the surrounding forest floor is carpeted with the grasslike turf of the smooth woodrush, the most abundant herbaceous plant of the upper forests.
+In the open pumice fields of the rim area, Douglas phlox, sulphur flower, and the low desert lupine contribute to the varied color scheme, later transformed into red and gold by the autumnal foliage of Newberry's knotweed.

-Over the crater's rim, down the trail to the lake, one is attracted to the trailing raspberry (Rubus lasiococcus), clothing the steep banks, and the spiny currant (Ribes lacustre), prostrate on the rock walls.
-Abundant on the lower part of the trail and rocky shore of the lake, the large rose-pink flowers of Lewis' monkey-flower (Mimulus lewisii) are the most conspicuous and striking features of the vegetation.
+Over the crater's rim, down the trail to the lake, one is attracted to the trailing raspberry, clothing the steep banks, and the spiny currant, prostrate on the rock walls.
+Abundant on the lower part of the trail and rocky shore of the lake, the large rose-pink flowers of Lewis' monkeyflower are the most conspicuous and striking features of the vegetation.

-Across the blue water, even in the more forbidding lavas of Wizard Island, one is greeted at the boat landing by many fine clumps of bleeding heart (Dicentra formosa).
-A little distance along the trail leading up the island cone, the parrot's beak (Pedicularis racemosa) is seen under the spreading hemlocks.
-At the summit, crowning the rim of the miniature crater, emulating the volcanic fires of old, grow the flaming paintbrushes (Castilleja applegatei), mainly restricted to the Crater Lake region.
-Other plants less showy, sending their long roots deep into the cinders and pumice, reach for moisture and struggle for a foothold in the unstable rock material of the precipitous slope.
+Across the blue water, even in the more forbidding lavas of Wizard Island, one is greeted at the boat landing by many fine clumps of bleeding heart.
+A little distance along the trail leading up the island cone, the parrot's beak is seen under the spreading hemlocks.
+At the summit, crowning the rim of the miniature crater, emulating the volcanic fires of old, grow the flaming paintbrushes, mainly restricted to the Crater Lake region.